FamilySearch/GEDCOM.io/_pages/techfaqs.md

 They have the disadvantage of being less secure than a secure channel, both because they typically rely on human-memorable passphrases rather than large random keys and because they typically persist for much longer, perhaps long enough for the encryption techniques they used to be compromised.
-External encryption also have the disadvantage of requiring an external technique for communicating what encryption scheme was used, which is not covered by the FamilySearch GEDCOM 7 specification.
+External encryption also has the disadvantage of requiring an external technique for communicating what encryption scheme was used, which is not covered by the FamilySearch GEDCOM 7 specification.